Martin Kramer: HR 3077

 Kramer was one of the most vocal supporters of HR 3077, a bill in the United States House of Representatives designed to reform area studies in the US.
 Saree Makdisi argues in a Los Angeles Times op-ed that the bill "poses a profound threat to academic freedom".

-Palestinian aid controversy
+Palestinian population growth controversy

 At the February 2010 Herzliya Conference in Israel, Kramer caused controversy by advocating for the elimination of Western aid in what he termed "pro-natal subsidies" to Palestinian refugees in Gaza in order to discourage population growth and Islamic radicalization:

 At the time, he was a National Security Studies Program Visiting Scholar at the Weatherhead Center for International Affairs, Harvard University, and some critics called on Harvard to distance itself from him.
 Deans at Harvard University's Weatherhead Center for International Affairs rejected these calls, stating, "Accusations have been made that Martin Kramer's statements are genocidal.
 These accusations are baseless."
 They found that Kramer's critics "appear not to understand the role of controversy in an academic setting" and rejected any attempts to restrict "fundamental academic freedom."
 Kramer later referred to the speech as "experimental" and deliberately "provocative."